warrenwestfall/django-custom-table/README.md

             ct_db_field_prefix = 'ctf_'
     ```

     Set `custom_table.models.CustomizableMeta` as the metaclass and provide a `ct_storage_fields` meta attribute, a dictionary describing how to generate storage fields and how to map your users custom fields to storage fields.
+Also it is best to provide `ct_db_field_prefix` with a string to prefix to all storage field names and prevent conflicts with ant static fields in your model.

 1. If you require your own form and/or list metadata formats you can create your own metadata format class